kachick/ruby-ulid/README.md

 ```

 `ULID#patterns` is a util for text based operations.
 The results and spec are not fixed.
-Should not be used except snippets/console operation
+Should not be used except snippets/console operation.

 ```ruby
 ULID.parse('01F4GNBXW1AM2KWW52PVT3ZY9X').patterns